AdiPulastya/blog-app/README.md

 # blog-app
-It is basic Springboot project which will help to perform basic curd operation with DB and without DB
+It is basic Springboot project which will help to perform basic curd operation with security and pagination